chrisolivier/JPackageScriptFX/README.md

 ```bash
 	mvn clean package
 ```
-At this point your app will be ready on the remote folder.
+At this point your app will be ready on your remote folder.

 ##### Then generate the launcher